 All deserve to feel welcome in this home we share, and we want our Muslim sisters and brothers who have supported us consistently as community members to know that when they are so unfairly condemned we will speak out more loudly to defend them.
 Additionally, for those seeking to create a home in the United States, we are a nation who believes in judging others by their character, not by their color, nation of origin or religion.
 We are one human family.

 By displaying a yard sign or banner you can publicly show your support for Muslims and refugees targeted by harassment and intolerance.

 Donate online here or in person.
 Call 734-663-1870 or email [email protected] to arrange a pick-up time.
 Yard signs have a suggested $5-10 donation.
 Pickup at the Interfaith Council for Peace and Justice office, 1414 Hill St. Ann Arbor MI, 48104, behind the Ann Arbor Friends Meeting house, with parking available off the alley in back.

 Banners are 8’x3′ and are available for $100, including shipping within the contiguous United States.
 Expect 7-10 business days for delivery.
 Banners are printed on weather-resistant vinyl.
 Order online here.
 For express service call 734-663-1870.

-Check out the “Peace is Here” video by Q4T!
+“Peace is Here” video by Q4T!

-Listen to ICPJ Director, Chuck Warpehoski, talk about the impact of the One Human Family campaign on the Giving Back Podcast here.
+Listen to former ICPJ Director, Chuck Warpehoski, talk about the impact of the One Human Family campaign on the Giving Back Podcast here.